grebethzy/Evershop-displayPrivateMetrics/README.md

 # Display private metrics extension for EverShop

-This extension is implemented based on two npm package - Evershop @thenguyen and addPrivateMetrics @grebethzy.
+This extension is implemented based on two npm package - Evershop @thenguyen and add-private-metrics @grebethzy.

-addPrivateMetrics allows you to track the essential e-commerce user actions: view, click, add to cart, checkout and order.
+add-private-metrics allows you to track the essential e-commerce user actions: view, click, add to cart, checkout and order.
-Based on this, displayPrivateMetrics illustrates those collected actions to users, granting user with right to be forgotten by GDPR.
+Based on this, display-private-metrics illustrates those collected actions to users, granting user with right to be forgotten by GDPR.

 > **Note**: This extension requires EverShop version 1.0.0-rc.9 or higher.